erik-sn/webapp/README.md

 ##### Front End

 This application contains two versions of the same React application: one in JavaScript and the other in TypeScript.
+By default the TypeScript version is used (in the app folder).
+If you would like to use the ES6/7 JavaScript version simply remove the existing `app` folder and rename the js folder to `app`.
 Unless specified below these applications should behave in the exact same way (including npm scripts).
 More detailed information on the repositories can be found in readmes inside their respective directories.